-Part 2 Main Roles and Responsibilities for Key Agencies in relation to Flood Forecasting and Flooding Emergency Management
+Part 2 Main Roles and Responsibilities of the Key Agencies in relation to Flood Forecasting and Flooding Emergency Management

+Met Éireann was tasked by a Government Decision in January 2016 to set up a new operational unit, the Flood Forecasting Centre (FFC), to provide a flood forecasting service.

+The OPW has provided guidance for standards and performance of the NFFWS.

-Met Éireann was tasked by a Government Decision in January 2016 to set up a new operational unit to provide a flood forecasting service.
-On completion of Stage 1 developments Met Éireann will operate forecasting systems for two types of floods, River and Coastal and will maintain the capability to issue timely accurate, actionable and reliable flood forecast, information and advisories to specific stakeholders.
+On completion of Stage I development, Met Éireann’s FFC will operate forecasting systems for two types of floods, river and coastal at a catchment and national level and will maintain the capability to issue timely, accurate, actionable, and reliable flood forecast, information, guidance and advisories to specific stakeholders.
+It is noted that flood forecast accuracy is limited by the extent and reporting frequency of the national hydrometric network.

-The OPW provides guidance for standards and performance of the NFFWS.
-Between the period 2009 and 2023 the OPW developed and operated a Tidal and Storm Surge Forecasting Service for the Coast of Ireland, in conjunction with consultants RPS.
-Up to 2nd October 2023 the OPW issued coastal flood advisories called “High Tide Advisory Notices” to relevant stakeholders prior to and during periods of increased coastal flood risk.
-This role of operating a national Tidal and Storm Surge Forecasting Service and of communicating coastal flood advisories was transferred to Met Éireann on the 3rd October 2023.

 The National Directorate for Fire and Emergency Management (NDFEM) decides if the forecasted flood risk necessitates the convening of the National Emergency Co-ordination Group (NECG).
-Should a forecasted flooding emergency necessitate the convening of the NECG, the NDFEM will request that the Office of Emergency Planning (OEP) convenes the NECG.
-The NECG will coordinate the whole of government response to the flooding emergency.
+Should a forecasted flood emergency necessitate the convening of the NECG, the NDFEM will request that the Office of Emergency Planning (OEP) convenes the NECG.
+The NECG will coordinate the whole of government response to the flood emergency.
 NDFEM may decide to take other steps proportionate to the risk identified by Met Éireann, including advising local authorities to activate crisis management and local co-ordination arrangements.

-It is the responsibility of the Principal Response Agencies (PRAs) to coordinate the effective flooding emergency management within the affected areas.
-The PRAs for flood emergency management are the relevant local authorities, An Garda Siochana and the Health Service Executive.
-Flooding emergency management should be co-ordinated in accordance with the Major Emergency Management Framework documents as well as Local Major Emergency Plans and Flooding sub-Plans.
-Local Authorities are the lead agencies in relation to flooding emergency management.
+It is the responsibility of the PRAs to coordinate the effective flooding emergency response within the affected areas.
+The PRAs are the relevant Local Authorities, An Garda Síochana and the Health Service Executive.

+Local Authorities are the lead agencies in relation to flood emergency response.
+Flood emergency management should be co-ordinated in accordance with the Major Emergency Management Framework documents as well as Local Major Emergency Plans and Flooding sub-Plans.
-Waterways Ireland is the agency tasked with the management and maintenance of specified inland navigable waterways, including the Grand and Royal Canals, on the island of Ireland.
-During periods of heavy precipitation, Waterways Ireland manage the flow and water level of the canals.
-Water levels and flows are managed by utilising a series of overflows and locks on the Canal Network.
-If the water level cannot be managed and the water level exceeds the level of the canal bank, flooding occurs.
-Waterways Ireland works in conjunction with the relevant local authority to minimise the effects of the flood and reduce the flood risk.

 The ESB operates hydroelectric power stations on five rivers in Ireland.
-In its role in the production of electricity, the ESB operates gates, dams and reservoirs on rivers such as the Lee, the Liffey and the Shannon.
+In its role in the production of electricity, the ESB operates gates, dams, and reservoirs on rivers such as the Lee, the Liffey, and the Shannon.
 The ESB regulates flood flows and discharges through these structures.

-Part 3 Identification of key objectives for the communication of expected key NFFWS operational products and information AND Identification and scope of expected key products, outputs and flood information of the NFFWS
+Part 3 Identification and scope of expected key products, outputs, and flood information from the NFFWS.

-The CWG believes that only by casting a wide net and using a broad range of communication methods, the greatest communication impact and information penetration is possible.
-To this end, the NFFWS will use two methods to communicate the flood forecasting products and information:

 Operational Outputs

-Collaboration with Met Éireann’s Forecast Division

-Operational Outputs

-The main operational outputs used to communicate forecast floods in Stage 1 are:
+The main operational outputs of the NFFWS used to communicate forecast floods in accordance with Stage I are: